 Baking Instructions Bethmaennchen

-- Grind half of the almonds to use as flour.
+- Grind half of the almonds to use as flour or use ready made almond flour.
 Cut remaining almonds in halves.

 - Crumble or grate marzipan fine, mix well with rosewater, powdered sugar, egg, almond flour and flour.